JSethCreates/jellyfin-theme-sethstyle/README.md

 **God, Not Another Theme!**
 Originally built with Material Design 3 principles and root color definitions in 2023.
-Redesigned and released with Material 3 Expressive considerations in 2025.
+Redesigned and released with Material 3 Expressive considerations in May 2025.

 > **Video Demo Coming Soon**

-This theme is designed for a lean-back, cinematic experience.
-It introduces a number of subtle quality-of-life changes, with a focus on **media item pages**: prioritizing the **tagline and plot** while de-emphasizing technical data like codecs, subtitles, and stream selections, which are now moved toward the bottom of the page.
+GNAT features a number of quality-of-life changes, with a focus on **media item pages**: prioritizing the **tagline and plot** while de-emphasizing technical data like codecs and stream selections, which are now moved toward the bottom of the page.

 GNAT follows MD3 guidelines — primary action buttons are **visually distinct**, the **color system is fully swappable**, and **semantic styling** makes the entire layout more cohesive.
-The code is **thoroughly commented**, making it a strong starting point for anyone creating a new theme — all color targets are already mapped and unified.
+The code is well commented, making it a solid starting point for anyone creating a new theme.
+All color targets are already mapped and unified.

 ---